willjharmer/vim-config/README.md

 For this config, the leader is the comma button.
 This is shown in the following notes as `<space>`

+## Using Autocompletion & Snippets
+When typing a word, Autocompletion examples will pop up.
+`<tab>` will move through the list of completions.
+Words will show in place, pressing `<space>` will leave the selected completion in place and add a space so you can continue typing.
+If the completion is a snippet (a short template with sections to fill out) you can press `<space>` to insert it, then use `<tab>` to fill in the template slots.

 ## Plugins - all the goodies!
 See the plugins' web pages for more information.
 The keybindings listed are mostly just those defined or overridden locally, not the ones provided by default.